Amine-bc/CTF-Challenges/2023/10DaysCTF_Shellmates/README.md

 ## Let the work begin !
 #### First I tought to create an IOT ctf but I hadn't enough knowledge for that, and I needed some hardware materials.
-#### Then since I was working on emulating a cpu architecture machine I tought of creating a ctf tackling memory management in a cpu, I would say it's a reverse ctf.
+#### Then since I was working on emulating a cpu architecture machine I tought of creating a ctf tackling memory management in a cpu, I would say it's a reverse ctf, where you have to figure out how this cpu is managing the data coming in and how it's organizing it in its memory.

+##  :warning: NOT FINISHED YET